Visual kunstmatige intelligentie

 Marcuse had no idea in the 1960s to what extent modern technology would thereafter enable totalitarianism to reprogram people.
 How technology itself would become a totalitarian system.
 The many social media outlets can bombard billions of people with suggestions and point out things they would never have come up with themselves.

 In “The Great Train Robbery,” a 1903 American short film by Edwin S. Porter, a steam train storms straight toward the camera and the audience, making it seem as if the train will come off the screen and ride into the auditorium.
 It was a pioneering film for its time because of its innovative camerawork and fast-paced editing.
 Audiences were shocked by the scene which contributed to the popularity of movies and development of film as entertainment.
 At the end, one of the train robbers fires his revolver several times right at the audience.
-It has nothing to do with the story but it is enough to scare the hell out of moviegoers … A robber shoots at the audience
+It has nothing to do with the story but it’s enough to scare the hell out of moviegoers… A mugger shoots at the audience

 These films were considered particularly intense and shocking at the time.
 The audience was not used to these kinds of images and sensations.
 Such films were therefore seen as a controversial form of entertainment.